 As well as improving wildlife habitats, the LIFE+ project also has a focus on the people who live and work in the area, and it is hoped that local schools and businesses will benefit from the work being carried out and from increased visitor numbers to these wildlife havens.

-Cors Geirch is managed by the Countryside Council for Wales (CCW).
+Cors Geirch is managed by Natural Resources Wales (NRW).